nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `deleteStudent 1 Tutorial/1` to delete the student at index 1 (1-based) of the student list of the tutorial at index 1 (1-based) of the `Tutorial` list.

-The following activity diagram summarizes what happens when a TA executes an delete student from event:
+The following activity diagram summarizes what happens when a TA executes delete student from event from step 2.
+Assume valid command format.

 <img src="images/TrAcker-activity-diagrams/DeleteStudentFromEventActivityDiagram.png" width="550" />

 #### Design considerations:

-_{more aspects and alternatives to be added}_
+**Aspect: How the command input is structured**

+* **Alternative 1 (current choice):** Chooses the student index from a list of students in the event.
+    * Pros: Easier for TA to refer to.
+    * Cons: More difficult to implement as student index reference needs to be changes.

+* **Alternative 2:** Choose the student index from the list of students in the student tab.
+    * Pros: Easier to implement since same student index reference can be used.
+    * Cons: More troublesome for the TA since changing of tabs needs to be done to find the student index.

-### \[Proposed\] Help feature
+### Help feature

 #### Proposed Implementation

-The proposed Help feature expands on the default Help feature available in AB3.
-Instead of displaying the UserGuide URL and asking the user to visit the webpage to view the commands, this new Help feature will display the commands in the result box.
+The Help feature expands on the default Help feature available in AB3.
+Instead of displaying the UserGuide URL and asking the user to visit the webpage to view the commands only, this new Help feature will display the commands in the result box.
 This facilitates the user's usage by providing easy in-app reference instead of having to refer to an external window.
 Switch-Case will be used to identify subsequent commands and parse() method will be implemented for helps with deeper abstractions.

+The following activity diagram summarizes what happens when a user executes a help command, assuming valid command format.

 <img src="images/TrAcker-activity-diagrams/HelpActivityDiagram.png" width="550" />

-As seen from the Activity diagram above, Help is split into 3 categories: Student, Event and Sort/Filter(Organisation).
+As seen from the Activity diagram above, Help is split into 3 categories: Student, Event and Organisation.

 #### Usage Example